 Last Updated on December 9, 2021 by Chris and Lindsay

-If you have ever wondered how to build out your own customized flatbed truck camper you are not alone!
+If you have ever wondered how to build out your own custom built flatbed truck camper you are not alone!
 But just thinking about it can be overwhelming – especially if you have little to no experience in working with your hands!

 But don’t worry, we didn’t really know what we were doing when we began to convert our flatbed truck camper.

-After nearly three years of living in our truck camper, we still found things that we wish we did differently and we were always looking at ways to make the truck and camper safer and more comfortable.
+After three years of living in our truck camper, we still found things that we wish we did differently and we were always looking at ways to make the truck and camper safer and more comfortable.
 In over 50,000 miles of traveling with months spent in Alaska, Baja and dozens of states in between, we’ve learned a lot about what we like and don’t like with truck campers.

-And in this time we’ve found that we built one of the most unique flatbed truck campers in existence and we’ve been able to help hundreds of people make decisions about how to customize their own truck campers.
+And in this time we’ve found that we built one of the most unique flatbed truck campers in existence and we’ve been able to help hundreds of people make decisions about how to custom build their own truck campers.

 Now to help you build your own flatbed truck camper!